 Topps isn’t stopping there.
 As with the last few sets, there are many artists making their GPK debuts.
-The following artists have confirmed accepting the invites; Bryan Abston, Mike Arnold, Ro Garcia Astorga, Quinton Baker (2018S1 Only), Bobby Blakey, Sean Bolger, John Brewer, Dave Gacey, Joseph Grotesque, Simon Jacobsohn, Kevin Lea, Paul Mangione, Mike McHugh, Rory McQueen, Ande Moores (2018S1 Only), Victor Moreno, Brent Scotchmer, Floyd Sumner, Gregory Tilson, Matthew White, and Gavin Williams.
+The following artists have confirmed accepting the invites; Bryan Abston, Mike Arnold, Ro Garcia Astorga, Quinton Baker (2018S1 Only), Bobby Blakey, Sean Bolger, John Brewer, Pat Chaimuang, Dave Gacey, Josh Ginter, Joseph Grotesque, Simon Jacobsohn (2018S1 Only), Kevin Lea, Paul Mangione, Mike McHugh, Rory McQueen, Ande Moores (2018S1 Only), Victor Moreno, Darrin Pepe, Brent Scotchmer, Floyd Sumner, Gregory Tilson, Matthew White, and Gavin Williams.
 While a couple of these artists will be making their Topps sketch debut, the majority have worked on other Topps properties in the past.
 In most cases these artists have also been GPK collectors for a long time.
-The total of new artists for 2017S2 is 18, while 19 artists will work on 2018S1.
-The largest group of new artists in some time brings a record 47 artists working on 2017S2, while 2018S1 will break that mark with 50 artists.
+The total of new artists for 2017S2 is 21, while 24 artists will work on 2018S1.
+The largest group of new artists in some time brings a record 49 artists working on 2017S2, while 2018S1 will break that mark with 55 artists.